rg3/mathgame/README.txt

     * sub means substractions.
     * mul means multiplications.

-The second argument is the largest table to use in the questions, and it should be a number from 1 to 10.
-For example, to play with additions up to 6+SOMETHING,
+The second argument is the largest "table" to use in the questions, and it should be a number from 1 to 10.
+For example, to play with additions up to 6+SOMETHING, use:
-use:

     mathgame.py add 6

 To stop playing the game at any point in time, answer "q" to the question or press Ctrl+C.